usgpo/link-service/README.md

 ###System Error

-Please contact askGPO@gpo.gov to report any system errors encountered while using the Link Service.
+Please contact contactcenter@gpo.gov to report any system errors encountered while using the Link Service.

 Cheers!